-The Preferential Procurement Policy Framework Act 2011, establishes the rules according to how Government Entities must evaluate tenders.
-The Preferential Procurement Regulations of 2011 takes it a step further and gives guidance on how to specifically award points according to certain criteria such as B-BBEE and Price.
+The Preferential Procurement Policy Framework Act 2017, establish the rules according to how Government Entities must evaluate tenders.
+The Preferential Procurement Regulations of 2017 takes it a step further and gives guidance on how to specifically award points according to certain criteria such as B-BBEE and Price.

-Government Entities have developed a system called “Functionality” or “Technical Criteria” to enhance the system and to ensure that the companies with the best ability are evaluated according to the Regulations.
-This is a safety measure built into the system to keep the companies with limited ability but with the lowest price from winning a tender.
-Private Sector Entities have also adopted the same system, although slightly modified.
-For a better understanding, we will name Government Entities and Private Sector Entities together as Procuring Entities.
+Government Entities have developed a system called "Functionality" or "Technical Criteria" to enhance the system and to ensure that the Enterprises with the best ability are evaluated according to the Preferential Procurement Regulations.
+This is a safety measure built into the system to keep the Enterprises with no ability but with the lowest price out from winning a tender.
+Private Sector Entities have, although slightly modified, also adopted the same system.
+For a better understanding, we will name Government Entities and Private Sector Entities one as Procuring Entities.

-An Company’s ability to execute a Request for Quotation or Competitive Bid is measured through its ability to perform and deliver.
-This ability is measured in many different ways but most of the common areas are:
+An Enterprise's ability to execute a Request for Quotation or Competitive Bid is measured through its ability to perform.
+This ability to perform can be measured in many different ways but most of the common areas that are measured are: